collinsheehan/The-Blooming-Stones/Readme.md

 The requirements I chose to implement into the website are as follows:
     CSS: Hamburger links menu that shows and hides based on the size of the screen.
 On mobile and tablet, the hamburger is     shown, but links are shown on a desktop.
 Links are displayed or hidden when hamburger menu is clicked.

     CSS: The services section contains four pictures of services The Blooming Stones offers and is displayed as a flex column when in mobile view.
-When expanded to a tablet view, the section is displayed as a flex row with overflow wrapping to a second row.
+When expanded to a tablet view, the section is displayed as a flex row with overflow wrapping to a second row and the carousel disappears and is replaced with a featured image that when hovered over, shows a caption describing the image.
 In the desktop view, the section is displayed as a flex row.

     Javascript: Under the logo and hamburger menu, a single picture is displayed of a flower wall, upon click of the "<" or ">" button, the carousel will loops through a series of 5 pictures displaying a different picture on every click.
 I believe this satisfies the loop requirement.